eclipsesource/jsonforms-tooling/vscode-extension/README.md

 1. Right click on a `schema.json` or a `uischema.json` file.
 2. The editor will now ask you to select the other file (if you selected a schema file in the first step, now select the uischema file).
 3. Now the preview will open in split screen and show you a preview of your schema files.
 (Note: It can take a while to load the environment)

+## Build & Testing

+1. First you need to follow the `Get Started` instructions within the README file in the root folder.
+2. After that open the `vscode-extension` folder within Visual Studio Code.
+3. Now press F5 and wait for the debugger to get started.
+4. In the debugger window open any folder you want.

 ## Deployment